unparadise/web_projects/README.md

 # web_projects
-Repository for learning web development
+Repository for learning web development.
+The projects include ones from MDN.